-- 11. I have reviewed the sample Agreement documents and understand that I will be required to agree to the terms and conditions in order to be eligible for a voucher.
-(Yes/No)

-- 12. Which category best describes your innovation?
-(Refer to definitions on page 8 and Select one)

-- 1. Building Technologies

-- 2. Energy Efficiency

-- 3. Energy Storage

-- 4. Grid Technologies

-- 5. Industrial & Agricultural Innovations

-- 6. Internet of Things

-- 7. Material-Based

-- 8. Renewable Generation

-- 9. Transportation

-- 10. Water Technologies

-- 13. Choose the answer that best describes your current state of development:

-Performing basic scientific research based on observed principles.

-Inventing practical applications.
-Basic principles have been observed.

-Analyzing, modelling and/or experimenting with innovation components

-Basic functionality of components is being validated in a lab environment.

-Validating the technology in relevant (or simulated / non-laboratory) environment;

-Validating the technology at >50% scale in a relevant or simulated environment.; Technology works smoothly and is considered operational.
+- 15. Which category best describes your innovation?
+(Refer to definitions on page 9 and select one) - Building Technologies - Energy Efficiency - Energy Storage - Grid Technologies - Industrial & Agricultural Innovations - Internet of Things - Material-Based - Renewable Generation - Transportation - Water Technologies - 16.
+Choose the answer that best describes your current state of development: - · Performing basic scientific research based on observed principles. - Inventing practical applications.
+Basic principles have been observed. - Analyzing, modelling and/or experimenting with innovation components - Basic functionality of components is being validated in a lab environment. - Validating the technology in relevant (or simulated / non-laboratory) environment; - Validating the technology at >50% scale in a relevant or simulated environment. - Technology works smoothly and is considered operational. - 17.
+Which of the following technology types applies to your innovation?
+Reminder: no pure software prototypes are eligible for voucher funding, and hardware component of integrated solutions must be innovative.

+- Hardware - Integrated solution